 Local lore says Davis, a leading citizen of Luling and president of the company, found the well only after getting a psychic reading from famed clairvoyant Edgar Cayce (see below).
 Today, the museum introduces visitors to the science behind the discovery and to Luling’s oil boom, when the town’s population grew from 500 to 5,000 almost overnight.

 After sampling “the best ribs in the country,” visitors to Luling, Texas, marvel at the many decorated pump jacks seen in its historic downtown.

-By 1924, Luling a major U.S. oilfield.
+By 1924, Luling was a top U.S. oilfield.
 To preserve the city’s petroleum heritage, a large collection of locally donated artifacts illustrate not only how it was in “the olden days,” but also what can be accomplished with community efforts, cooperation, and creative programs.

-Voight credited Luling area oilmen and especially Tracy Perryman, a multi-generation independent producer.
+Voight credited Luling area petroleum companies and service companies and especially Tracy Perryman, a multi-generation independent producer.

 One of the museum’s great outreach success stories has been its “Reflections of Texas Art Exhibit,” Voight added.

 For five years, the art show has brought a growing regional audience to the museum.
 Another unconventional program is the annual Davis Street Quilt Show, which draws yet another new audience into the museum’s exhibit space.

 Dad signs the museum guestbook for this visitor.
 Photo by Bruce Wells.